 All doctors should be familiar with treatment guidelines, regardless of where they work.
 Some treatment centres use their own guidelines.
 Specialists will tailor treatment to suit your situation – this treatment should still meet the recommended best practice guidelines.

-Patients are able to read treatment guidelines.
-Ask your doctor what guidelines they are using – they may use an international guideline if there is not an Australian version.
-Visit these links to see some of these guidelines:
+Ask your doctor what guidelines they are using – if there is not an Australian guideline, they may use international guidelines.

 View the Cancer Council NSW editorial policy.